MCPCapital/HarmonizeProject/README.md

 apt dist-upgrade --yes
 apt upgrade --yes
 apt install --yes git python3 python3-pip python3-requests python3-dev libpython-dev libqtgui4 libqt4-test libgstreamer1.0-0 libjpeg62-turbo-dev libmbedtls12 libmbedtls-dev screen
-apt --yes install python3-opencv
+apt install --yes python3-opencv
 ```
-(If python3-opencv installation fails, you may have to complie from source.
-[Follow this guide](https://pimylifeup.com/raspberry-pi-opencv/).)
+If python3-opencv installation fails, you may have to complie from source.
+[Follow this guide.](https://pimylifeup.com/raspberry-pi-opencv/)

 Installing python-mbedtls: (Use sudo or run as root.)
 (If this does not work, you may have to complie from source.
 Follow-up on this pending.)
 ```